njlex/ruby-blackjack/README.md

   else if dealer cards total is over 21
     player wins
     break loop
+  else if dealer cards total is over 17
+    hands down and compare total
+    break loop
 loop

+if hands down and compare
-when dealer has reached 17 or more, check if dealer cards total is greater than player cards total then dealer wins else player wins
+  check if dealer cards total is greater than player cards total
+    then dealer wins
+  else
+    player wins

 show play again message